plataplomo/hummingbot/workflow/django_refactor/03_dashboard_htmx_migration.md

 # Django Refactor: Dashboard HTMX Migration (Wrapper Pattern)

+> **🚨 CURRENT STATUS: PROPOSAL ONLY - NOT IMPLEMENTED**
+>
+> This document describes a **proposed Django + HTMX dashboard** that does not currently exist in the CyberDeltaEngine codebase.
+>
+> **Actual Current State:**
+> - No Django dashboard exists
+> - No HTMX implementation exists
+> - No Django Channels WebSocket proxy exists
+> - Dash is installed (`dash==3.0.4`) but appears unused in production
+> - No multi-user dashboard exists
+> - No service bridge exists for dashboard commands
+> - CyberDeltaEngine has a command-line interface only

 ## Overview

 This document outlines how to create a new Django + HTMX dashboard that wraps around the existing CyberDeltaEngine without modifying the core.
 The dashboard reads from the synchronized database and sends commands to the core engine via the service bridge.

+**⚠️ IMPLEMENTATION STATUS: This is a design proposal.
+No dashboard implementation exists.**

 ## Current Dashboard Analysis